-The Parochial Cemetery then became known as the Borough Cemetery, Lewes Road.
+The cemetery then became known as the Borough Cemetery, Lewes Road.
 The grounds were developed in a deep natural valley and planted with many fine specimen trees.
-In recent years, hundreds of flowering trees and shrubs have been added - set amongst the green slopes of the valley, they give colour and interest in every season of the year.
+In recent years, hundreds of flowering trees and shrubs have been added.

 The original cemetery chapels, built in traditional Sussex flint, were adapted for cremation purposes in 1930 and Woodvale became the first crematorium to be established in Sussex and continues to be proudly owned and managed by Brighton & Hove City Council.

-Woodvale cemetery is designated as a Grade II site for the following principal reasons:
+Woodvale cemetery is designated as a Grade 2 site because:

 - it is a good example of an early High Victorian (1856) public cemetery for a provincial town in informal picturesque style by R Wheeler of London